Allocating Positional Goods: A Mechanism Design Approach: Welfare Maximization

-it is straightforward to show that when negative transfers are allowed and subject to budget balance ($\E[p(\theta)]=0$), the consumer surplus is maximized by full separation without exclusion.
-Intuitively, this is because assortative matching is efficient, and transfers can redistribute efficiency gains among consumers and induce truth-telling. \footnote{ See also \cite{GershkovSchweinzer2010}.
-I thank Alex Gershkov for pointing this out. } \begin{observation} When transfers are subject to budget balance, the consumer surplus-maximizing mechanism is $s(\theta)=F(\theta)$ and $p(\theta) = \int_0^\theta x \d F(x) - \E[(1-F(\theta)) \theta]$. \end{observation}
+It is straightforward that consumer surplus is maximized by full separation without exclusion and with cross-subsidization.
+Intuitively, this is because assortative matching is efficient, and a fixed subsidy can redistribute efficiency gains among consumers while maintaining incentive compatibility. \begin{observation} When negative transfers are allowed and subject to budget balance, consumer surplus is maximized by $s(\theta)=F(\theta)$ and $p(\theta) = \int_0^\theta {t} \d F(t) - \E[(1-F(\theta)) \theta]$. \end{observation}

+Under this mechanism, higher types pay more to attain higher status than lower types.
+The payments will be used to cross-subsidize lower types, who accept lower status but are compensated by a subsidy.
+This mechanism can be implemented through an all-pay auction (without a reserve price) with a lump-sum subsidy of $\E[(1-F(\theta)) \theta]$, where buyers who pay more receive higher positions, and every buyer receives the same subsidy financed by the auction payments.
+For sufficiently low types, the transfer $p(\theta)$ is negative, resulting in a net subsidy.